mpgray/Ark-docker/README.md

 ## Known issues

 ---
-## Colakatz Changelog
-+ 1.2-motey
-  - Fix crontab typo
-+ 1.1-motey
-  - Fix missing arkversion file check.
-This issue always triggered a reinstall of the gamefiles on server start
-  - setup github action image build pipeline
-+ 1.0-colakatz :
-  - First Update after 5 years.
-  - Updated based image from Ubuntu 14.04 to Ubuntu 21.04 (note will look into changing to Alpine in future)
-  - Updated Ark Server Tools 1.6.57
-  - Updated docker-compose.yml to remove unnecessary quotes (Pull Request on TuRz4M/ARk-Docker by nordcomputer on Github)
-  - Fixed crontab to preserve environment variables (Pull Request on TuRz4M/ARk-Docker by krobertson on Github)
-  - Add /cluster volume, so you can have different docker images running in a cluster
-  - Updated default branch from master to main

 ## Original Changelog
 + 1.0 :
   - Initial image : works with Ark Server tools 1.3